imthenachoman/nSPTiles/temp.md

 slider background opacity on hover | same as above but for when the mouse is over the tile

 <a name="position">**Position Options**</a>

+The various options that have a related position option allow you to have control of placement within the tile.
+The choices are:

+ - top left
+ - top center
+ - top right
+ - middle left
+ - middle center
+ - middle right
+ - bottom left
+ - bottom center
+ - bottom right

+<a name="color">**Color Options**</a>

+For the various options that have a color option you can specify a color using an HTML/CSS friendly color name or a CSS class name prefixed with a `.`.

+Using a class name makes it easier if you have pre-defined CSS classes in a style-sheet with the colors you want.
+Keep in mind CSS class definitions that apply other non-color settings could have undesirable effects.

+Examples:

+ - `#ff00ff`, `#f0f0f0`
+ - `#f0f`, `#ff0`
+ - `rgb(0, 100, 200)`
+ - `yellow`
+ - `.themeColor1`, `.themeColor2`, `.themeColor2` (notice the `.` before the class name)

 ## Compatibility